Shoulder stabilisation surgery

 What complications can happen?

-Some complications can be serious and can even cause death.
+Some complications can be serious and may even cause death.

 General complications of any operation

-- bleeding during or after the operation
+- Bleeding during or after the operation.

-- infection of the surgical site (wound)
+- Infection of the surgical site (wound).

-- allergic reaction to the equipment, materials or medication
+- Allergic reaction to the equipment, materials or medication.

 Specific complications of this operation

-- restricted shoulder movement
+- Restricted shoulder movement (frozen shoulder).

-- infection in your shoulder
+- Infection in your shoulder.

-- severe pain, stiffness and loss of use of your arm and hand
+- Severe pain, stiffness and loss of use of your arm and hand (complex regional pain syndrome - CRPS).
+Your arm and hand can take months or years to improve.

-- the shoulder continuing to be unstable or to dislocate
+- The shoulder continuing to be unstable or to dislocate.

 Consequences of this procedure

-- pain
+- Pain.

 How soon will I recover?